 Imagine you’re a sumo wrestler, placing your feet shoulder-width apart and facing outward.
 With your torso straight, push yourself with your feet facing outward.
 You have to push with your quadriceps and then jump.
 As mentioned above, perform up to 12 repetitions.

-Position your body as if you were going to do push-ups on the floor.
-Place your toes on the floor and your wrists bent on the floor below your shoulders.
+Position your body as if doing push-ups on the floor.
+Place your toes on the floor and your wrists flexed below your shoulders.
 Extend your right arm parallel to the floor and let it hang in the air for about 10 seconds.
-Concentrate all the effort on the muscles of the upper back.
-Then repeat the same movement with the left arm.
+Concentrate on the upper back muscles.
+Repeat the same movement with your left arm.
 Note that both movements are 1 repetition.
-In this case, you have to do only 3 repetitions in total.
+In this case, you only need to do a total of 3 repetitions.

 3. Push-up touching opposite shoulder

-Like doing push-ups with your arms outstretched, lower your chest down for 3 seconds and quickly come back up.
-As you come back up, touch your right hand to your left shoulder.
-Then lower your chest back down as if you were doing a normal push-up.
-Do the same but with the right hand touching the left shoulder.
+As if doing push-ups with your arms stretched out, lower your chest for 3 seconds and quickly come back up.
+As you come up, touch your right hand to your left shoulder.
+Then lower your chest again as if you were doing a normal push-up.
+Do the same with your right hand touching your left shoulder.
 Perform 12 repetitions.

 You may be interested in: Transform your abs with this 2-week challenge